pratham-jaiswal/two-wheeler-traffic-rule-violation/README.md

 # Two-Wheeler Traffic Rule Violation Detection
 This project is aimed at detecting and identifying traffic rule violations by two-wheeler riders, with a focus on the detection of violations related to helmet usage (and more in future).
 The project utilizes the [YOLOv5](https://github.com/ultralytics/yolov5) deep learning model to detect objects of interest, namely helmets, license plates, and motorcycles, in images or video frames.
+It saved the images of two wheelers which violated the traffic rules, along with image of their license plates.

 ## Dataset
 The dataset used for this project is available at [Roboflow here](https://universe.roboflow.com/nckh-2023/helmet-detection-project/dataset/19).
 It includes images of two-wheelers captured under various conditions, with annotations for the detection of helmets, license plates, and motorcycles.